lhdeng-gh/MuKA/README.md

 The [LLaVA-1.5](https://github.com/haotian-liu/LLaVA) models are trained to leverage a single image as the visual context.

-We trained LLaVA-1.5 models for answer generators using the official LoRA fine-tuning script [finetune_lora.sh](https://github.com/haotian-liu/LLaVA/blob/main/scripts/v1_5/finetune_lora.sh), with super-parameters stated in the paper.
+We trained and tested LLaVA-1.5 models for answer generators using the official LoRA fine-tuning script [finetune_lora.sh](https://github.com/haotian-liu/LLaVA/blob/main/scripts/v1_5/finetune_lora.sh) and the evaluation script.

-### VILA
+### VILA Training

 The [VILA-1.5](https://github.com/NVlabs/VILA/tree/vila1.5) models are trained to handle contexts with multiple images as the visual context.

 **Installation**

-Following the [VILA-1.5/Installation](https://github.com/NVlabs/VILA/tree/vila1.5?tab=readme-ov-file#installation) instructions to install VILA-1.5 codebase first.
-We recommend to use an individual virtual environment for VILA-1.5 codebase since it does modifications to the `transformers` package in the installation.
+Following the [VILA-1.5/Installation](https://github.com/NVlabs/VILA/tree/vila1.5?tab=readme-ov-file#installation) instructions to clone and install first.
+We recommend to use an virtual environment since it does modifications to the `transformers` package during the installation.
+We recommend install it as editable using `pip -e` for development purposes.

 Since the official VILA-1.5 codebase does not provide an official script for LoRA fine-tuning, we implemented on our side for this purpose.